Ford Focus ST Estate

 The latest Ford Focus Estate has taken a big step up in quality and the ST version enjoys an impressive roster of kit, along with some desirable sporty touches.
 Most noticeable are the excellent part-leather Recaro sports seats, holding the driver and passenger in place, without being too uncomfortable or hardcore when you just want to hop in and out of the car.

-An eight-inch screen sits above the air vents and offers built-in sat nav, Apple CarPlay and Android Auto, along with a rear-view camera.
+An eight-inch screen sits above the air vents and offers built-in sat nav, Apple CarPlay and Android Auto, along with a rear-view camera and wireless smartphone charging.
 There's also adaptive cruise control, a premium B&O stereo system, heated seats and steering wheel, keyless entry and adaptive LED headlights, so you shouldn't be left wanting.

 Practicality & boot space